DaliangNing/iCAMP1/Publication2/Readme.md

-# Code and data in Manuscript
+# Code and data in manuscript
 Daliang Ning
 2023.11.17